 Pursuant to Section 223 of the Atomic Energy Act of 1954, as amended, any person who willfully violates, attempts to violate, or conspires to violate, any provision of this Order shall be subject to criminal prosecution as set forth in that section.
 Violation of this Order may also subject the person to civil monetary penalties.

 Questions concerning this Order should be addressed to Sally Merchant, Office of Enforcement, who can be reached at 301-415-2747.

-A copy of this letter and its enclosure will be made available electronically for public inspection in the NRC Public Document Room or from the NRC’s document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
+A copy of this letter and its enclosure will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.
 To the extent possible, your response should not include any personal privacy, proprietary, or safeguards information so that it can be made available to the Public without redaction.
 The NRC also includes significant enforcement actions on its Web site at ; select What We Do, Enforcement, then Significant Enforcement Actions.

 Docket No. 030-19882

 License No. 52-21175-01

 NUCLEAR REGULATORY COMMISSION

 |Baxter Health Care||)||Docket No. 30-19882|

 CONFIRMATORY ORDER MODIFYING LICENSE